A Local’s Guide to Winter Activities in Chicago

 If Wrigleyville sounds like a nightmare, The Pink Squirrel in Logan Square is my favorite themed bar for year-round fun.
 It turns into Tinseltown over the holidays, but it’s a diner-themed bar otherwise.
 Both are great and all kinds of fun on a chilly evening.

-A platter of food at Revival Food Hall in Chicago, one of the best winter activities in Chicago
+A platter of food at Revival Food Hall in Chicago

 Bungalow by Middle Brow is another favorite.
-Come on a Friday for sourdough cheese (or caramel) boats, yummy pizza and beer, and the scent of Christmas trees all around if you’re there around the holidays.
+Come for their pizza and house wines and stay for the scent of Christmas trees all around if you’re there around the holidays.

 Those two are very much about classic pinball, arcade games, and rolls of quarters.